turbot/steampipe-plugin-oci/docs/tables/oci_database_autonomous_database.md

   lifecycle_state <> 'AVAILABLE';
 ```

-### List databases where data storage size greater than 1024 GB
+### List databases with a data storage size greater than 1024 GB

 ```sql
 select